 Guaranteed Income Riders

-Guaranteed riders guarantee what your retirement checks will be today or tomorrow by growing at a fixed interest rate (roll-up percentage) each year.
+Guaranteed riders guarantee your retirement checks today or tomorrow by growing at a fixed interest rate (roll-up percentage) each year.
 The guaranteed lifetime income amount won’t go up or down.
 It is a fixed income amount for the rest of your life.

 Performance-Based Income Rider